evant/kotlin-inject/README.md

 - `me.tatarka.inject.enableJavaxAnnotations=true`

-  `@javax.inject.Inject` and `@javax.inject.Scope` can be used in addition to the provided annotations.
+  `@javax.inject.*` annotations can be used in in addition to the provided annotations.
 This can be useful if you are migrating existing code or want to be abstracted from the injection lib you are using on the jvm.

 - `me.tatarka.inject.generateCompanionExtensions=true`